top of page

 19. Rallye Lyon-Charbonnieres -Stuttgart-Solitude 1966

-The first owner and driver of this A110 1100 "Tour de France" was the Swiss André Wicky from near Lausanne.
+The Alpine A110 1100 “Tour de France”—once owned by Swiss racing driver André Wicky of Lausanne.

 - Extra lightweight body